alek6kun/snore-recognition/README.md

 ![The log mel spectrograms fed to the model](log_mel_image.PNG) :--:
-*The log mel spectrograms fed to the model*
+*Example of a snoring audio sample's log mel spectrogram fed to the model*

 The datasets of audio samples used for training are made up of 500 snoring sounds, 500 non-snoring sounds, sourced from this work:
 T. H. Khan, "A deep learning model for snoring detection and vibration notification using a smart wearable gadget," Electronics,